alannapasco/OsmoCaseStudy/README.md

     - handles calling `hash()` on the formulas before storing them
     - gracefully handles attempts to remove items that don't exist
     - gracefully handles attempting to add duplicate items, or formulas that already exist (even with a different name)
-6. **Rollback Strategy**: In the event of a network drop or other error anywhere in the process of adding a formula, we must clean up every single container that holds information for this process.
-The rollback strategy includes retries with exponential backoff so that it waits slightly longer with each retry.
-That is because as we go through more retries, it becomes more clear that the issue may be more serious/need more time.
-The rollback strategy steps are:
-    - remove formula from storage/db
-    - remove formula queue + downstream all three containers used within the queue to track info
-    - define # of retries (default 3)
-    - exponential backoff: define delay that grows with every retry (base delay is 1 second)
-    - retry all steps from the beginning the number of retries until a sure failure is detected - then fail

 ## Production Considerations
 1. **In-memory Queue vs Cloud Queue** - The assignment states to implement in-memory queue.
 For prod, we would use a much more scalable, flexible queue like Amazon SQS.
 This would ensure queue data is distributed across machines to be durable for customers.
 2. **Frameworks** - For a more scalable project, I would use Django over Flask in prod.
 Django comes with much more automation, templates, built-in auth, and in general is heavier but better for scalability.
 3. **Error Messages** - as a project scales, it's best practice to store error message text in a separate file and reference the messages.
 That way there is a single point of control for defining verbiage that might need to be used in multiple places, e.g. where the error is thrown and in its unit test.
-4. **Error during rollback?** - What happens if you:
-    1. Add item to db
-    2. Error arises
-    3. Start rollback
-    4. Another error (network drop) interrupts the rollback and data is not cleaned up?

-  ...I believe the rollback strategy in prod should consider this and perhaps implement what I believe is a dead letter queue, or basically a queue to track things to clean up by an additional async process, when network has resumed.

 ## Appendix